 For severe forms of arthritis affecting the foot and ankle, surgery might be necessary.

 Some surgical treatments commonly used for arthritis are:

-Dr. Kaviani examines your feet and obtains imaging to determine which arthritis treatment may be best for you.
+Dr. Kaviani or Dr. Chabokrow examines your feet and obtains imaging to determine which arthritis treatment may be best for you.
 To book an appointment at Bluebonnet Foot and Ankle Institute, schedule it online or by phone.